Tech08mag/Fahrgemeinschaften/README.md

 - Login
 - register
 - docker compose with database
-- setup.sh to install docker on ubuntu based distro's
+- setup.sh to install docker on ubuntu based distro's and build the image and start the docker compose.yml

 Login:
 https://flowbite.com/blocks/marketing/login/